‘Nothing can stop what’s coming’: Far-right forums that fomented Capitol riots voice glee in aftermath

-“TheDonald.win, that’s where it’s at,” said one of the men, referring to the website where defiant talk, conspiracy theories and tips on how best to lay siege to Washington have grown ever since Trump lost the Nov.
+“TheDonald.win, that’s where it’s at,” said one of the men, referring to the website where defiant talk, conspiracy theories and tips on how best to lay siege to Washington have grown since Trump lost the Nov.
 3 election.

 The comment underscored the potent, interactive role between the online and offline worlds in Wednesday’s takeover of the Capitol.
 Violent talk on far-right forums fomented violent real-world action, which was then captured by smartphones, uploaded and celebrated on the same forums.
 The boundaries between the digital and analog all but disappeared as rage, provocation and gloating bounced back and forth, again and again.